jhn98032/gede/README.rst

 Dependencies
 ============

-Gede depends on Qt5 and exuberant-ctags.
+Gede depends on Qt5 or Qt6 and exuberant-ctags.

 Make sure that you have all dependencies installed.